jzaleta/chokeaid/README.md

 ## License

 This repository is made open-source with the [MIT License](LICENSE), meaning that you are allowed to modify and distribute the source code as well as use it for private and commercial use provided that the licence and copyright notices are retained.
-For more information, visit the link above to learn what is permitted by the
+For more information, visit the link above to learn what is permitted by the licence.